sweetest-framework/sweetest/GUIDELINES.md

 ### Add dependencies to the configuration

 sweetest puts dependencies together for you by configuration.
 So if you have a complex system under test you don't have to create the dependencies manually.
-If a type is required by your test, the internal dependency management of sweetest examines the constructor of the dependency and tries to satisfy all parameters.
+If a type is required by your test, the internal dependency management of sweetest examines the constructors of the dependencies and tries to satisfy all parameters.
 So this is a recursive process that goes on until all dependencies are created.

-sweetest treats dependencies as singletons, so if in a test system a certain type of dependency is retrieved, it will always be the same instance.
-So don't put types under dependency management if there is more than one instance in the system while testing.

-For isolation's sake of course all dependencies are purged after each test function run.

 That's how you add dependencies to your test: